PurpleLightBlue/Pokedex/README.md

 ## Installation

 Clone this repository to your local machine.
-Then you can either open and build the project using visual studio, or navigate to the <install location>\TrueLayerPokedex\TrueLayer.Pokedex.API\TrueLayer.Pokedex.API and run the following dotnet build command
+Then you can either open and build the project using visual studio, or navigate to the <install location>\Pokedex\TrueLayer.Pokedex.API\TrueLayer.Pokedex.API and run the following dotnet build command

 ```powershell
 dotnet build --configuration Release